Native child welfare law faces major Supreme Court challenge - Local News 8

 “They would just swoop in and take our kids,” said Michelle Beaudin, a council member of the Lac Courte Oreilles Tribe in Wisconsin.
 “And they didn’t know their culture, they were just brought into another world.
 There was no justification for them to come into our communities.”

-Kate Ford, who represents intervening tribes in the case, said Native American children remain disproportionately represented in the system, but the actual figures vary dramatically by state.
+Kate Fort, who represents intervening tribes in the case, said Native American children remain disproportionately represented in the system, but the actual figures vary dramatically by state.

 “It’s better than when ICWA was passed, but we still have work to do,” she said in a recent call with reporters.

-Note: This story has been corrected to show the attorney’s surname is Fort, not Ford.